-- Traders comfortable with a little more risk to gain bigger rewards.
+- Traders who are comfortable with a little more risk.

 There are some differences between regular session trading and trading that occurs after hours.
-When trading after hours, not all types of orders may be accepted.
-When trading after hours, you may only use limit orders for buying, selling, or shorting.
+When trading after hours, not all types of orders may be accepted, and you can only use limit orders for buying, selling, or shorting.
 You may not be able to place orders that contain special conditions or restrictions such as:

 Can Anyone Trade After Hours?

-After hours trading was once reserved for institutional investors, but now with the ECN capability, it is widely available for any level of investor.
-The new system also allows institutional investors to invest anonymously as well, if they choose to do so.
-After hours trading has become more widely utilized in the past few decades, and an increasing number of investors are actively embracing it.
-There are even brokers now that work in after hours trading such as TD Ameritrade, Fidelity, and Charles Schwab.
+After-hours trading was once reserved for institutional investors, but now with the ECN capability, it is widely available for any level of investor.
+The new system also allows institutional investors to invest anonymously, if they choose to do so.
+After-hours trading has become more widely utilized in the past few decades, and an increasing number of investors are actively embracing it.
+There are even brokers now that work in after-hours trading, such as TD Ameritrade, Fidelity, and Charles Schwab.

 - Convenience: Being able to trade outside of normal business hours can offer an added convenience for those who may not be able to conduct trades during the regular session due to work or other time constraints.
-During the after hours session, they can now check out current quotes and be able to trade when it is convenient for them.
+During the after- hours session, they can now check out current quotes and trade when it is convenient for them

-- The Ability to Respond to Recent News: Most companies will release their earnings at the close of the regular session.
-With after hours trading, traders can place trades in reaction to the news without having to wait for the new session to begin.
-This can help them to avoid major price swings.
+The ability to respond to recent news: Most companies will release their earnings at the close of the regular session.
+With after-hours trading, speculators can place trades in reaction to the news without having to wait for the new session to begin.
+This can help them avoid major price swings.

-- Pricing opportunities: Even though volatility can be a risk with after hours trading, traders may also find some more appealing prices occurring after the regular session has ended.
-When you have learned how to navigate your way through after hours trading, you may find some great opportunities
+Pricing opportunities: Even though volatility can be a riskwith after-hours trading, traders may also find some more appealing prices after the regular session has ended.
+When you have learned how to navigate your way through after-hours trading, you may find some great opportunities.

-What Are the Risk of Trading After Hours?
+What Are the Risks of Trading After Hours?

-While there are many options to after hours options trading, there are also some increased risks of trading outside of the regular session hours.
+While there are many advantages to after-hours options trading, there are also some increased risks associated with trading outside of the regular session hours.
 Some of the most serious risks you may face include:

-- Only Limit Orders Are Allowed: When using a brokerage company for after hours trading, you will find that they only allow limit orders, which means at the limit price or better.
+Only limit orders are allowed: When using a brokerage company for after- hours trading, you will find that they only allow limit orders, which means at the limit price or better.
 While this may not be considered a significant risk for many investors, it is crucial for investors to understand this.
 If the price moves away from the limit order, then the trade will not be completed.
-When using a broker, you should always inquire as to whether or not the order will be put through the next day if it is not completed during after hours.
+When using a broker, you should always inquire as to whether or not the order will be put through the next day if it is not completed during the extended hours.

-- Higher Pricing Volatility: Since there are significantly fewer securities to trade outside of the regular session hours, you are likely to see more significant price fluctuations than you would during a regular trading session.
-When trading after hours, you should plan for this volatility and go into the sessions knowing that the trading prices will be widely different that they were during the normal session.
+Higher pricing volatility: Since there are significantly fewer securities to trade outside of the regular session hours, you are likely to see more significant price fluctuations than you would during a regular trading session.
+When trading after hours, you should plan for this volatility and go into the sessions knowing that the trading prices will be widely different than they were during the normal session.

 Is After-Hours Trading Right for You?

-You will also want to see if trading outside of regular market hours is a practice with your trading platform, or that your broker performs these services.
-You will also want to check with your broker or the trading platform to learn all the rules and regulations that come with after hours trading so that you can be sure you are following the correct procedure.
+You will also want to see if trading outside of regular market hours is a practice with your trading platform, or if your broker performs these services.
+You will also want to check with your broker or the trading platform to learn all of the rules and regulations that come with after-hours trading so that you can be sure you are following the correct procedure.

 What Are the Regular Session Market Hours?

-To take advantage of after hours trading, you will need to know what the regular market, premarket, and after hours sessions hours are for your chosen exchange.
-Hours for trading for both the New York Stock Exchange and NASDAQ are as follows:
+To take advantage of after-hours trading, you will need to know what the regular market, pre-market, and after-hours session hours are for your chosen exchange.
+The hours for trading for both the New York Stock Exchange and NASDAQ are as follows:

 All U.S. stock exchanges are closed on many holidays throughout the year.
-On these days, there will be no regular trading, pre-market, or after hours trading sessions.
-Exchange holidays include:
+On these days, there will be no regular trading, pre-market, or after-hours trading sessions.